jeku001/CBK_APP/README.md

 ---

 ## Acknowledgements
 This tool was developed to simplify the analysis of satellite telemetry data.
-Special thanks to the teams behind LEM and HEWELIUSZ for providing invaluable satellite telemetry data.
+Special thanks to the teams behind LEM and HEWELIUSZ for providing necessary satellite telemetry data.

 For further inquiries or bug reports, please contact jedrzejslupski@gmail.com